haskelladdict/gsl/README.md

 go-gsl
 ======

-go-gsl are go bindings for the GNU scientific library
+go-gsl is a go binding for the GNU scientific library.